A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Historical Perspective

 \subsubsection{Operational Variational Data Assimilation (4DVar)}

 In practice, variational data assimilation evolved away from Lagrange multipliers to an unconstrained approach known as ``4DVar'' (``4D'' because it includes 3 dimensions in space and time).
-As with the Sasaki approach, we have data in the interval $[1,T]$ and seek the initial condition, $\tilde{\bm{u}}_0$.
-The observation component of the objective function is the same as (\ref{eq:J0}) above where again the $\tilde{\bm{u}}_t$ are functions of the initial condition $\tilde{\bm{u}}_0$ and obtained deterministically from the numerical solution of the PDE (\ref{eq:NumPDE}), which is assumed to be error free.
-In this approach, one then assumes that there is some background ``estimate'' of the initial condition, say $\bm{u}_b$, such as a forecast from the previous assimilation cycle, or some historical average.
+As with the Sasaki approach, one considers data in the interval $[1,T]$ and seeks the initial condition, $\bm{v}_0$.
+The observation component of the objective function is the same as (\ref{eq:J0}) above where again the $\bm{v}_t$ are functions of the initial condition $\bm{v}_0$ and obtained deterministically from the numerical solution of the PDE (\ref{eq:NumPDE}), which is assumed to be error free.
+In this approach, one then assumes that there is some background ``estimate'' of the initial state condition, say $\bm{v}_b$, such as a forecast from the previous assimilation cycle, or some historical average.
 Then, the background term of the objective function is given by,

 where $\bm{C}_{b_0}$ is the background error covariance matrix (a spatial covariance matrix for the errors between the true initial state and the previous forecast of the initial state).
-The optimization minimizes the sum of $J_0 + J_{1b}$ (i.e., equation (\ref{eq:J0}) plus (\ref{eq:J1b})) .
-Importantly, including the dynamical constraints implicitly through the deterministic model integration effectively converts the constrained minimization problem (as in (\ref{eq:J1})) to an unconstrained minimization problem.
+The optimization finds $\bm{v}_0$ that minimizes the sum of $J_0(\bm{v}_0) + J_{1b}(\bm{v}_0)$ (i.e., equation (\ref{eq:J0}) plus (\ref{eq:J1b})).
 In practice, the optimization is facilitated by using an adjoint method \citep[e.g.,][]{lewis1985use,errico1997adjoint}.